 With the neighborhood changing, concerned lot owners formed a group of Trustees to ensure the care and maintenance of the cemetery and subscriptions were sold for its upkeep.
 Rumors in 1890 that the valuable real estate would be sold for development were quickly dispelled by Erasmus Sterling, secretary of the Trustees.
 “The lot owners have inherent rights,” he said, “which cannot be abrogated.
 We have the financial means to keep the cemetery in permanent good order and the grounds will be cared for by a competent Superintendent.”

 At the time there was a comfortable $17,000 in the permanent fund, greatly assisted by a bequest of $5,000 from William C. Treadwell’s estate.

-By 1897 the cemetery, while carefully maintained, was little used and hemmed in by tenement buildings.
-The elegant brick homes with marble trim were long a memory.
-That year when the body of millionaire Reuben B. Withers was returned from Paris for burial here, the ceremony -- now no longer routine -- caused a stir.
+By 1897 the cemetery, while carefully maintained, was little used and was being hemmed in by tenement buildings.
+The elegant brick homes with marble trim were mostly a memory.
+That year, when the body of millionaire Reuben B. Withers was returned from Paris for burial here, the ceremony -- now no longer routine -- caused a stir.
 The New York Times commented that a “burial, a rare occurrence in these days for the place, occurred yesterday in the quaint old New York City Marble Cemetery in Second Street, Between First and Second Avenues.